drweb86/butil/help/Backup Format.md

 # Incremented Backup Format

-Incremented backup is compressed (encrypted or not encypted).
+Incremented backup is compressed encrypted.

 During incremented backup we do:
 - get state of files (file, its size and hash);